All Episodes

 That would stabilize things.

-No, but can war, like is war, you know, like King talked about nonviolence versus uh you know non-existence, or you know, so it's not like we can choose the great thinkers.
+No, but can war, like is war, you know, like King talked about, nonviolence versus, you know, non-existence.

 Einstein believed that you couldn't continue to have war and the type of violence internationally and still survive as a species.